billthefarmer/blog/content/post/2017-08-19-migrating-blog-from-wordpress.md

 ---

 I have got fed up with [Wordpress][1].
-It requires constant updates, which doesn't work automatically on [Sourceforge developer web][2], and it's slow, especially in admin mode.
+It required constant updates, which doesn't work automatically on [Sourceforge developer web][2], and it's slow, especially in admin mode.
 I came across a reference to [Hugo][3] while following up on something unrelated, so I decided to